ebargtuo/nanoc-jshint-filter/README.md

         end
     end

-If JS Hint has nothing to report, the filter produces no output.
+If JSHint has nothing to report, the filter produces no output.
-If there are any messages from JS Hint, they are output to `STDOUT`.
+If there are any messages from JSHint, they are output to `STDOUT`.

 ## Notes and Issues ##